MierenManz/McM0dSw1tch/README.md

 1. Download the .exe file
 2. Place all your modpacks in the same location as the .exe
 3. Run the .exe file
+4. Follow the steps on screen
+5. Click on the button that has the modpack you want to play
+6. Have Fun :D

 ## Common errors